+Antony and Cleopatra, Coriolanus, Hamlet, Julius Caesar, King Lear, Macbeth, Othello, Romeo & Juliet, Timon of Athens, Titus Andronicus

+Comedy

-"Comedy" in its Elizabethan usage had a very different meaning from modern comedy.
-A Shakespearean comedy is one that has a happy ending, usually involving marriage for all the unmarried characters, and a tone and style that is more lighthearted than Shakespeare's other plays.
+"Comedy" in the Elizabethan era had a very different meaning from modern comedy.
+A Shakespearean comedy is one that has a happy ending, usually involving marriage, and a tone and style that is more lighthearted than Shakespeare's other plays.
 Shakespearean comedies tend to have:

-- A struggle of young lovers to overcome difficulty that is often presented by elders
+- A struggle of young lovers to overcome difficulty (often presented by elders)

 - Separation and unification

 - Mistaken identities

 - A clever servant

 - Heightened tensions, often within a family

 - Multiple, intertwining plots

 - Frequent use of puns

-All's Well That Ends Well, As You Like It, The Comedy of Errors, Cymbeline, Love's Labours Lost, Measure for Measure, The Merry Wives of Windsor, The Merchant of Venice, A Midsummer Night's Dream, Much Ado About Nothing, Pericles- Prince of Tyre, Taming of the Shrew, The Tempest, Troilus and Cressida, Twelfth Night, Two Gentleman of Verona, Winter's Tale
+All's Well That Ends Well, As You Like It, The Comedy of Errors, Cymbeline, Love's Labours Lost, Measure for Measure, The Merry Wives of Windsor, The Merchant of Venice, A Midsummer Night's Dream, Much Ado About Nothing, Pericles- Prince of Tyre, Taming of the Shrew, The Tempest, Troilus and Cressida, Twelfth Night, Two Gentleman of Verona, Two Noble Kinsman, Winter's Tale

-History

-Shakespeare's "history" plays are those plays based on the lives of English kings and brought massive audiences to the theatre.
+History Shakespeare's "history" plays are those plays based on the lives of English monarchs and brought massive audiences to the theatre.
 It is important to keep in mind that these plays are based only loosely on historical figures rather than actual events in history.
 The 10 plays that are categorized as histories cover English history from the twelfth to the sixteenth century particularly 1399-1485.
 The histories usually include elements of comedy and tragedy.

-BASIC THEATRE VOCABULARY

-Actor- Individual who pretends to be a character in a play; who represents a character in a play.
+King John, Richard II, Henry IV Parts I and II, Henry V, Henry VI Parts I, II and III, Richard III, Henry VIII BASIC THEATRE VOCABULARY Actor- Individual who pretends to be a character in a play; who represents a character in a play.
 Blocking- The pattern of movement the actors follow while on stage.
 Characters- The personalities or parts actors become in a play; roles played by actors in a play.
 Climax- The point of highest dramatic tension or a major turning point in the action of a play.
 Conflict- The opposition of persons, forces, or ideas that gives rise to the dramatic action.
 Costumes- The clothing worn by the actors to play the characters.
 Dialogue- The words spoken by the actors during a play.
 Empathy- The capacity to relate to the feelings of another.
 Exposition- The part of a play that introduces the theme, main characters and circumstances.
 Falling Action- The action after the climax of the plot.
 Interpretation- To explain or tell the meaning of something; to present in understandable terms.
 Monologue- A speech made by a single character; often when a character is "thinking out loud."
 Motivation- An incentive or an inducement for further action for a character.
 Playwright- The individual who writes a play.

 Plot- What happens in a play; the order of events, the story as opposed to the theme; what happens rather than what it means.
 Resolution- The solution to the problem after the climax in a play.
 Rising Action- The portion of the play from the beginning to the climax, where the action increases in intensity and excitement.
 Role- Part/ character/ person written by a playwright.

-Setting- Where a play takes place in time, space, or location

-Script- The play in written form.
+Setting- Where a play takes place in time, space, or location Script- The play in written form.